Bebou scores and assist to inspire Hoffenheim past FC Augsburg | Goal.com

 Ihlas Bebou scored one goal and provided one assist as Hoffenheim sealed a 3-1 triumph over FC Augsburg in Monday’s Bundesliga outing.

-They almost doubled their advantage three minutes later after Stefan Posch picked out Bebou, who beats a man before teeing up Grillitsch.
-However, the latter’s strike zips just over the crossbar.
+They almost doubled their advantage three minutes later after Stefan Posch picked out Bebou, who beat his man before teeing up Grillitsch.
+However, the latter’s strike zipped just over the crossbar.

-While Sebastien Hoenes’ men were pushing for a second goal, Augsburg levelled matters in the 31st minute with Daniel Caligirui winning an aerial battle versus Ryan Sessegnon to head home Michael Gregoritsch’s cross.
+While Sebastien Hoenes’ men were pushing for a second goal, Augsburg levelled matters in the 31st minute with Daniel Caligirui winning an aerial battle against Ryan Sessegnon to head home Michael Gregoritsch’s cross.

 Barely a minute into the second-half, the hosts restored their lead through two-goal hero Grillitsch.
 Bebou headed the ball into the midfielder’s path, and he lifted it over an opponent before guiding it into the net with a curling left-footed shot.

 Four minutes later, the Togolese star registered his name among the goalscorers.
-Andrej Kramaric played a first-time pass into his path, before surging into the middle of the penalty area to power a left-footed effort into the bottom corner of goalkeeper Rafal Gikiewicz.
+Andrej Kramaric played a first-time pass into his path, before surging into the middle of the penalty area to power a left-footed effort into the bottom corner of Rafal Gikiewicz's goal.

 Hoffenheim held on to their two-goal advantage for the rest of the game as Augsburg paid dearly for missing numerous scoring opportunities.